Cross-Cultural Digital Information-Seeking Experiences: The Case of Saudi Arabian Female International Students

 Abstract

-The number of Saudi female international students (SFIS) pursuing higher degrees in western countries has increased dramatically.
-Many are faced with unusual challenges, especially acting without a male's permission, interacting with males, and using an open, free internet.
-This article proposes that SFIS experience a “digital shift” whereby their cultural, educational and digital backgrounds impact their information-seeking behaviour (ISB) in Australia.
-The study used a qualitative interpretivist methodology, interviewing a diverse group of SFIS studying in Australia, to better understand this impact on their everyday information needs and use of information sources.
-Findings indicate that SFIS’ imperfect online search skills, exacerbated by English language deficiency, increase their challenges.
-The paper makes some recommendations for institutions and service providers.
+The number of Saudi female international students (SFISs) pursuing higher degrees in Western countries has increased dramatically.
+Many are faced with unusual challenges, especially acting without a male’s permission, interacting with males, and using an open, free Internet.
+This article proposes that SFISs experience a “digital shift” whereby their cultural, educational, and digital backgrounds impact their information-seeking behavior in Australia.
+The study used a qualitative interpretivist methodology, interviewing a diverse group of SFISs studying in Australia, to better understand this impact on their everyday information needs and use of information sources.
+Findings indicate that SFISs’ imperfect online search skills, exacerbated by English language deficiency, increase their challenges.
+Recommendations for supporting SFISs are offered for institutions and service providers.

 Original languageEnglish